Once Upon a Time in China IV

-Once Upon a Time in China IV is a 1993 Hong Kong–Chinese martial arts film and the fourth installment in the Once Upon a Time in China film series.
-It was directed by Yuen Bun in his directorial debut and produced by Tsui Hark, who directed the first three films.
-Vincent Zhao starred as Chinese martial arts master and folk hero of Cantonese ethnicity, Wong Fei-hung, who was portrayed by Jet Li in the first three films.
+Once Upon a Time in China IV is a 1993 Hong Kong martial arts film, the fourth installment in the Once Upon a Time in China film series.
+It is the first not to star Jet Li as Wong Fei-hung, with the main role instead played by Vincent Zhao.
+Tsui Hark was succeeded as director by the previous film's martial arts choreographer Yuen Bun, in his directorial debut, while remaining attached as writer and producer.

 Plot

 In Beijing, China in 1900 during the Qing dynasty, Wong Fei-hung plans to return to Foshan with his father Wong Kei-ying and apprentices Leung Foon and Clubfoot.
 He also meets 14th Aunt, 13th Aunt's sister, who has a romantic crush on him.

 Just as Wong is about to leave, a Manchu general, Alan Chengdu, shows up and tells him that the Eight-Nation Alliance has challenged China to an international lion dance competition.
 The general is eager to recruit Wong to join him in representing China in the competition because Wong was the champion of the national lion dance competition.
 Since the competition is an international one, the contestants are not restricted to using only lion masks; other animal masks, such as dragon, centipede and eagle, are also present.
 Wong understands the gravity of the situation – China must win to uphold its sovereignty and regain lost national pride - and promises Alan Chengdu that he will join the competition.

 The Red Lantern Sect is a feminist and xenophobic cult; that goes around killing foreigners and destroying everything regarded as alien to Chinese culture.
 Its members are all female and are mainly armed with rope weapons, bows and ether-filled lanterns.
 When the cult attacks a German medical clinic, Wong intervenes and tries to stop them from killing the foreigners.
 German soldiers show up and capture Wong and Miao Sanniang, one of the cult members.
 A Catholic priest, Father Thomas, comes to Wong's aid and helps him and Miao escape from prison.
 In the meantime, the Red Lantern Sect's leader thinks that Wong has kidnapped Miao so she sends her followers to attack and capture Wong's companions.
 Wong goes to the cult's headquarters, fights his way through complex formations (with help from Miao) defeats the cult leader and saves his companions.